OpenMDAO/OpenMDAO-Framework/docs/arch-doc/processes.rst

 Firewalls introduce the need to be able to *pull* values as well as *push.* (See the diagram `Transfer Through a Firewall`_.)
 This is because firewalls are typically configured one way.
-A client on the inside can initiate a transaction with a server on the outside but not vice-versa.
+A client on the inside can initiate a transaction with a server on the outside but not vice versa.
 So to set an output on a server from inside the firewall requires a *push* style of link.
 For an output on that server to be propagated back requires a *pull* style of link.
 The default link style is *push,* but links may be configured to *pull* as necessary.